hathora/builder/docs/builder/auth.md

 ## Client usage

-If you're using Hathora's Prototype UI, the user login experience is handled for you out of the box.
+If you're using Hathora Builder's Prototype UI, the user login experience is handled for you out of the box.
 If you're making a custom frontend, here's how you login using with the different authentication providers:

 - anonymous: `const token = await client.loginAnonymous()`
 - nickname: `const token = await client.loginNickname(nickname)`